worthmine/Date-Cutoff-JP/README.md

 # DESCRIPTION

-Date::CutOff::JP provides how to calculate the day cutoff and the payday from Japanese calender. you can calculate the weekday for cutoff and paying without holiday in Japan.
+Date::CutOff::JP provides how to calculate the day cutoff and the payday from Japanese calender.

+you can calculate the weekday for cutoff and paying without holiday in Japan.

+## Methods

+### cutoff

+get/set the day cutoff in every months.
+0 means the end of the month.

+### payday

+get/set the payday in every months.
+0 means the end of the month.

+### late

+get/set the lateness.
+0 means the cutoff and payday is at same month.

 # BUGS